sjentsch/lsjDocs/_pages/Ch04_Descriptives_2.rst

 given above.
 Just like the we saw with the variance, what jamovi calculates is a version that divides by *N - 1* rather than *N*.

-For reasons that will make sense when we return to this topic in Chapter `Estimating unknown quantities from a sample
+For reasons that will make sense when we return to this topic in chapter :doc:`Estimating unknown quantities from a sample <Ch08_Estimation>`__ I’ll refer to this new quantity as :math:`\hat\sigma` (read as: “sigma hat”), and the formula for this is:
-<Ch08_Estimation.html#estimating-unknown-quantities-from-a-sample>`__ I’ll
-refer to this new quantity as :math:`\hat\sigma` (read as: “sigma hat”), and the formula for this is: